-Selecting Options 2, 3 & 4
+Picking Options 2, 3 & 4

 Students need to select one option from each block in the list below.
-In addition to picking this option, they also need to select a reserve choice from Option Block 3 or 4, in case their first-choice option cannot run.
+In addition to picking this option, they also need to select a reserve choice for Option 4, in case their first-choice option cannot run.